-The internal gears, which should be made of metal, are a cheap plastic that breaks within a few weeks of purchase.
+The internal gears, which should be made of metal, are of a cheap plastic that could break within a few weeks of purchase.
 What’s worse, Bodum doesn’t sell replacement parts.
 Once these gears break (and they will), you’re left with a useless machine.

 Due to its cheap plastic construction, it’s prone to frequent jams, necessitating disassembling the grinder to clear the jam.
 This creates a mess of bean debris littering the counter when you take it apart.
 Who wants to clean up a mess when they should be drinking coffee?

 Bodum refuses to honor their warranty if you buy the grinder from a “third party.”
 Since most people buy from retailers and other “third parties,” why bother having a warranty?

 This is badly designed and horribly engineered, made worse by the fact that the manufacturer exhibits utter contempt for its customers.
 Who needs it?
 This will never be in the top two on the list.

 Two important options to consider buying are a grinds container with a lid and sealing cup, as well as a burr cleaning brush.
 The burrs will need cleaning.
 Go ahead and get the brush.

 In our reviews, the DeLonghi America KG521 is the top pick.
 It earned its place on the top.

 The “best for the money” choice is the Capresso 560.04 Infinity.
 Trade a few features to get a better price.
 What’s not to like?